evandrojr/layback/README.md

 Then install Layback yourself as:

-This line is for Debian, Ubuntu and derivates:
+This line below is only for Debian, Ubuntu and derivates:

     $ sudo apt install build-essential

     $ gem install layback